 Remember you are only clarifying with the child if something concerning did happen or could have happened from the information they give you.

 Then report to your DSL or DDSL immediately.
-If they are not available contact a member of the safeguarding team.
-If you are unable to contact any of these members of staff call MARU.
+If they are not available, contact MARU.

 Staff MUST NOT